Corey Hart (singer): "Sunglasses at Night" and First Offense

 Hart's debut album, First Offense, was recorded at Revolution Recording Studios in Manchester, England, in the spring of 1982.
 It was produced by Jon Astley, then best known for his work with The Who, and Phil Chapman.
 Released in 1983, First Offense featured the US Billboard Top 10 hit song "Sunglasses at Night" (No. 7) and Top 20 follow-up single "It Ain't Enough" (No. 17).
-The album went platinum in the United States and quadruple platinum in Canada.
+The album went gold in the United States and quadruple platinum in Canada.
 First Offense initially received a modest response upon its Canadian release.
-It was only after garnering US success in the summer of 1984 that he became well known in his native Canada.
+It was only after garnering US success in the summer of 1984 that he became well-known in his native Canada.

 First Offense also featured guitarist Eric Clapton on the record's closing track, "Jenny Fey".

 Jon (Astley, producer) felt there was one song Eric Clapton would really like.
 So just out of the blue he sent him the song, and lo and behold Eric Clapton was on the phone saying he wanted to play on it and asking how I would mind if he did.
 I didn't.
 Eric was the classic gentleman.
 Here I was, this Canadian kid in England with big-time producers doing my first album and Clapton tells me, 'It's such a pretty song, so easy to play.
 The type of thing I'd write myself'.

 The Juno-award-winning video for "Sunglasses at Night" (directed by Rob Quartly), which featured a futuristic, Orwellian society, helped propel the popularity of the track.

 Hart toured the United States and Canada extensively in 1984 and early 1985, first as a supporting act for Culture Club, April Wine, Thomas Dolby, Hall & Oates and Rick Springfield, then later as a headline performer.
 First Offense was nominated for Best Album of the Year at that year's ADISQ Awards in Hart's native Quebec, where the singer was also nominated for Best New Artist.
 First Offense won the Félix.